Skip to content

 The following history of Job Training Programs was adapted from the CATO Institute [vi].

 The forerunner of today’s employment and training legislation was the Wagner-Peyser Act of 1933, which created a nationwide system of employment offices to match workers to jobs.
 Federal employment and training programs were expanded in the 1960s and 1970s.
 The Area Redevelopment Act of 1961 provided subsidized training to workers in depressed areas.
 The Trade Adjustment Assistance Act of 1962 provided subsidies to workers who lost their jobs due to import competition.
-The Manpower Development and Training Act, also enacted in 1962, aimed to retrain workers displaced as a result of automation.
-The Economic Opportunity Act of 1964, part of Lyndon Johnson’s “Great Society” created an array of new employment and job training programs, including the Job Corps.
+The Manpower Development and Training Act, also enacted in 1962, aimed to retrain workers displaced due to automation.
+The Economic Opportunity Act of 1964, part of Lyndon Johnson’s “Great Society,” created various new employment and job training programs, including the Job Corps.

-The recession of 1971 led to calls for a new Works Project Association depression-style program to hire unemployed workers for government jobs.
-That led President Richard Nixon to sign into law the Emergency Employment Act of 1971, which created about 185,000 Public employment Programs (PEP) jobs for two years, mainly in local governments.
+The 1971 recession led to calls for a new Works Project Association depression-style program to hire unemployed workers for government jobs.
+That led President Richard Nixon to sign into law the Emergency Employment Act of 1971, which created about 185,000 Public Employment Programs (PEP) jobs for two years, mainly in local governments.

-President Ronald Reagan came into office promising to cut wasteful spending, and PSE was eliminated in his first budget, thus ending hundreds of thousands of federally funded jobs.
+President Ronald Reagan came into office promising to cut wasteful spending.
+In his first budget, he eliminated PSE, thus ending hundreds of thousands of federally funded jobs.
 Reagan initially tried to kill CETA entirely.
 However, the nation’s unemployment rate was soaring in the early 1980s, and there was pressure on the Reagan administration and Congress to “do something” to help.

 The Workforce Innovation and Opportunity Act of 2014 amended the Workforce Investment Act and consolidated programs into a single funding source.
 It authorized programs under the act for six years with the proviso that the programs measure how many participants get new jobs under the various programs [vii].